 For the normal region, the local spin is given as usual by \(s^-_{\x}=f^\dagger_{\x,\downarrow}f_{\x,\uparrow},\ s^z_{\x}=(n_{\x,\uparrow}-n_{\x,\downarrow})/2\).
 For the composite fermions at the interface, the local spin is

 Now rather than asking what is the correct \(J^a\) for a non-trivial \(H_F\), I propose that \(J^a\) is always correct.
 Then the question is, can one build model Hamiltonians \(H_F\) that conserve spin and display deconfined fractional charge?
+The answer is in the affirmative, because the total charge per site \(Q_{\y}=e^*(N_{\y,\uparrow}+N_{\y,\downarrow})\) commutes with the the spin operators of Eq.\,\eqref{sf},

-The answer is yes, because the total charge per site \(Q_{\y}=e^*(N_{\y,\uparrow}+N_{\y,\downarrow})\) commutes with the spin operators of Eq. \eqref{sf}.
-Hence one can construct a new set of quasiparticles that carry fractional charge and definite values of spin.
-The new quasiparticles are mixed in terms of the original spin label \(\sigma\).
-They are the elementary excitations of the fractionalizing non-Abelian medium, and the fundamental objects for building model Hamiltonians.
+Hence, one can construct an alternative set of quasiparticles that carry fractional charge and definite values of spin.
+These are the elementary excitations of the fractionalizing non-Abelian medium, and the fundamental objects for building model Hamiltonians.

 Let me denote by \(L_k=(l_1,l_2,l_3,l_4)\) the set of \(l_i=0,\dots,2m-1\) such that \(l_1-l_2+l_3-l_4=k\), with \(k\) an integer \(|k|\leq 2(2m-1)\).
 Then the combinations \(C_{\y}^{L_k}=C_{\y,\uparrow}^{\dagger l_1}C_{\y,\uparrow}^{l_2}, C_{\y,\downarrow}^{\dagger l_3}C_{\y,\downarrow}^{l_4}\) change the local amount of charge by \(ke^*\) units,